Second Order Ensemble Langevin Method for Sampling and Inverse Problems: Abstract

 \section{Abstract}

-We propose a sampling method based on an ensemble approximation of second order Langevin dynamics. {The log target density is appended with a quadratic term in an auxiliary momentum variable and damped-driven Hamiltonian dynamics introduced; the resulting stochastic differential equation is invariant to the Gibbs measure, with marginal on the position coordinates given by the target.
-A preconditioner based on covariance under the law of the dynamics does not change this invariance property, and is introduced to accelerate convergence to the Gibbs measure.} The resulting mean-field dynamics may be approximated by an ensemble method; this results in a gradient-free and affine-invariant stochastic dynamical system.
-Numerical results demonstrate its potential as the basis for a numerical sampler in Bayesian inverse problems.
+We propose a sampling method based on an ensemble approximation of second order Langevin dynamics. {The log target density is appended with a quadratic term in an auxiliary momentum variable and damped-driven Hamiltonian dynamics, is introduced; the resulting stochastic differential equation is invariant to the Gibbs measure, with marginal on the position coordinates given by the target.
+A preconditioner based on covariance under the law of \yw{position coordinates under} the dynamics does not change this invariance property, and is introduced to accelerate convergence to the Gibbs measure.} The resulting mean-field dynamics may be approximated by an ensemble method; this results in a gradient-free and affine-invariant stochastic dynamical system \yw{with desirable provably uniform convergence properties across the class of all Gaussian targets.} Numerical results demonstrate the potential of the method as basis for a numerical sampler in Bayesian inverse problems, \yw{beyond the Gaussian setting.}